-Until now, Bitcoin miners could have brought down the entire blockchain by flooding full node operators with traffic, via a Distributed Denial-of-Service (DDoS) attack.
+Until now, Bitcoin miners could have brought down the entire blockchain by flooding full node operators with traffic, via a Denial-of-Service (DDoS) attack.

 “A denial-of-service vulnerability (CVE-2018-17144) exploitable by miners has been discovered in Bitcoin Core versions 0.14.0 up to 0.16.2.” the patch notes state.
 “It is recommended to upgrade any of the vulnerable versions to 0.16.3 as soon as possible.”

 Developers have issued a patch for anyone running nodes, along with an appeal to update the software immediately.

 As far as the attack vector in question goes, there’s a catch: anyone ballsy enough to try to bring down Bitcoin would have to sacrifice almost $80,000 worth of Bitcoin in order do it.

 The bug relates to its consensus code.
 It meant that some miners had the option to send transaction data twice, causing the Bitcoin network to crash when attempting to validate them.

 As such invalid blocks need to be mined anyway, only those willing to disregard block reward of 12.5BTC ($80,000) could actually do any real damage.

 While this certainly seems unlikely (barring any digital Tyler Durden-types wanting to destroy something beautiful), it does raise eyebrows.
 The great defence of Bitcoin is that it’s far too decentralized to be brought down by any single entity.

 Prolific speaker and cryptocurrency advocate Andreas Antonopolous has already weighed in on vulnerabilities like these.
 In the past, he defended the quality of Bitcoin’s development, considering its open source nature.